 Sanctuary’s guests are asked to read, verbally agree to, and comply with our Guiding Principles:

-KINDNESS and RESPECT are our guiding principles.
+KINDNESS, RESPECT, and CONSENT are our guiding principles.

 Upon entering Sanctuary you agree to uphold these principles.